 Initiation of Veterans Benefits

 Students should apply for veterans’ education benefits directly with the VA.
 Once approved for the GI Bill, the VA mails a Certificate of Eligibility (COE) award letter to the student.
 A copy of this document must be submitted to a UCLA certifying official for enrollment certification.

 First-time recipients should receive their benefits in approximately six to eight weeks.
 Continuing students should receive their benefits in approximately three weeks.

-Once the student has received the COE from the VA, a copy must be submitted to the UCLA certifying official by e-mail, in person, or by fax to 310-206-4520.
+Once the student has received the COE from the VA, a copy must be submitted to the UCLA certifying official by e-mail.

 New transfer students who used GI Bill benefits at their previous institution and wish to continue using GI Bill benefits at UCLA must submit a VA form 22-1995, Request for Change of Program or Place of Training, with the COE.
 Dependents of veterans transferring to UCLA must submit a VA form 22-5495, Dependents’ Request for Change of Program or Place of Training.
-The form is also available at the Registrar’s Office.
+The form is also available from the Registrar’s Office.

 Priority Enrollment through MyUCLA